EMS: Multi-Agent Voting via Efficient Majority-then-Stopping: Methodology

-where $\mathbb{I}[\cdot]$ is the indicator function.
-The answer that obtains the maximal vote count is selected as the final result.
-Although it is a simple and effective strategy to aggregate the response, it requires every agent to perform inference before majority-voting, leading to unnecessary computational cost when the majority decision could already be determined earlier.
+where \(\mathbb{I}[\cdot]\) is the indicator function.
+Although the majority voting is simple and effective, it requires every agent to perform inference before aggregation, leading to unnecessary computational cost when the final decision could already be determined from a partial set of votes.

-\emph{Sequential Majority Voting.} To reduce redundant reasoning, we reformulate the above parallel voting process as a sequential decision procedure.
-Instead of querying all agents simultaneously, agents are activated in an ordered sequence until a majority consensus is reached.
-To order the sequence of all agents, we maintain a global confidence state for all agents,
+\emph{Sequential Majority Voting.} To reduce redundant invocations, we reformulate the voting process as a sequential decision procedure.
+For each query \(\boldsymbol{q}_i\), the system estimates a reliability score for each agent \(\boldsymbol{a}_j\):